Generic Name: cobicistat (Oral route)

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 This medicine comes with a patient information leaflet.
 Read and follow these instructions carefully.
 Read it again each time you refill your prescription in case there is new information.
-You should talk to your doctor if you have any questions.
+Talk to your doctor if you have any questions.

 Do not change the dose or stop using this medicine without checking first with your doctor.
 When your supply of this medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of this medicine.